GAMR: A Guided Attention Model for (visual) Reasoning: Method

-\paragraph{SVRT} In contrast to the ART tasks, which focus on generalization to novel shapes in four types of reasoning tasks, SVRT tests a greater number of rules applied to more complex shapes.
-SVRT dataset \cite{fleuret2011comparing} is composed of 23 different binary classification challenges, each representing either a single rule or a composition of multiple rules.
-A complete list of tasks with sample images from each category is shown in SI (Figures~\ref{fig:t1}, \ref{fig:t2}).
-This dataset can be generated with the code \footnote{\url{https://fleuret.org/cgi-bin/gitweb/gitweb.cgi?p=svrt.git;a=summary}} provided by the SVRT authors with images of dimension $128 \times 128$.
-No augmentation technique was used training other than normalization and randomly flipping the image horizontally or vertically, as is customary for this challenge \cite{vaishnav2021understanding}.

-To train our model, we formed four different datasets with 0.5k, 1k, 5k, and 10k training samples, respectively.
+The SVRT dataset is composed of \textit{twenty-three} different binary classification challenges, each representing either a single rule or a composition of multiple rules.
+A complete list of tasks with sample images from each category is shown in SI (Figure~\ref{fig:t1}, \ref{fig:t2}).
+We formed four different datasets with 0.5k, 1k, 5k, and 10k training samples to train our model.
 We used unique sets of 4k and 40k samples for validation and test purposes.
-Classes were balanced for all analyses.
-We trained the model for a maximum of 100 epochs with a stopping criterion of 99\% accuracy on the validation set.
-The model was trained using Adam \cite{kingma2014adam} optimizer and a binary cross-entropy loss.
-All the models were trained from scratch.
-We used a hyperparameter optimization framework \textit{Optuna} \citep{optuna_2019} to get the best learning rates and weight decays for these tasks and report the test accuracy for the models which gave the best validation scores.
+Classes are balanced for all the analyses.

+We trained the model from scratch for a maximum of 100 epochs with an early stopping criterion of 99\% accuracy on the validation set as followed in \citet{vaishnav2021understanding} using Adam \citep{kingma2014adam} optimizer and a binary cross-entropy loss.
+We used a hyperparameter optimization framework \textit{Optuna} \citep{optuna_2019} to get the best learning rates and weight decays for these tasks and reports the test accuracy for the models that gave the best validation scores.
-To better understand the relations at the image level, we applied Temporal Context Normalization (TCN).
-This type of normalization is applied at the task-relevant window (a single image in our case).
-Applying TCN helps preserve the relational information between the objects within the window, resulting in better learnability.